OSAMAGHAFFARTKOJL/OneLiner-Flask/README.md

-Here's a README file for your project, including sections for an overview, features, installation, usage, and advanced details:

 ---
 # OneLiner

 OneLiner is a web application designed to provide smart hints and solutions for various types of problems, including coding and math challenges.
 The application features a user-friendly interface where users can input problems, receive hints, and interact with an on-screen calculator.